loco-philippe/Environmental-Sensing/README.md

 - Facilitate the use and sharing of environmental data
 - Standardize both data acquisition equipment (sensors) and processing applications,
 - Reduce coding/decoding operations (interfaces) by using standard connectors,
-- Converge the main existing standards
+- Integrate a semantic level into the main existing standards (convergence)
 - Optimize the volume of data exchanged

 ## Work currently underway